hendemic/zync/README.md

   user: "user name"         # optional depending on broker config
   password: "password"      # optional depending on broker config

-downsample_factor: 10
+downsample_factor: 20

 lights:
   - light_name: "your_device_name"    # Must match the device name in Z2M.
 Can be a Z2M group or single light
     service: "Zigbee2MQTT"
-    brightness: 200                   # Not yet used
+    brightness: 0.8                   # percent brightness of light. range is 0-1. anything over 1 will be capped to 1 by the app.

 zone:
   - name: "main_screen"